3.2.28. Meter grid

 Inputs:

-(crop the squares along the borders of the features);GeoPackage file with polygons or multipolygons.
+Boundary polygon vector file in Geopackage format.
+Multipolygons are supported.
 Calculation time depends on the number of nodes in the boundary layer;

 Output: